freire40/Movie-Trailer-mini-project/README.md

 ####Program output:
 The program creates the `movie_trailer_website.html` page.

 Also opens the page in the default browser.
+Requires the `css/, images/, js/` folders.

 ####Future development goals - all help is welcome :)